arielmachado-uy/ultra-web-challenge/README.md

 Script `yarn cy:ci`
 - Use this script to run the test cases in the CI/CD
-- This script contains the key to the Cypress Dashboard integration
+- This script contains the key to the Cypress Cloud integration

 <br>